02 MW4 CAC 16002 FULTON MU-112

-How was Shakespeare’s Hamlet — the world’s most famous work of literature — created?
-What dramatic traditions, both Classical and Medieval, created Shakespeare’s tragic art?
-This history of drama will explore conventions that developed on the stage from classical revenge tragedy and the drama of the Middle Ages to the layered stagecraft of Renaissance drama.
-The course will survey the changing conventions of form and character, particularly the medieval “Vice” character and the classical revenger.
+The popular drama of Shakespeare and his contemporaries draws its power from classical and medieval traditions.
+This history of drama will explore conventions that developed on the stage from classical revenge tragedy and the drama of the Middle Ages to the rich amalgamation of traditions in Elizabethan drama.
+Organized thematically and chronologically, the course will survey the changing conventions of form and character, particularly the medieval “Vice” character and the classical revenger.
 We will consider the exciting range of stages and performance histories of these characters and their plays, and trace the intervention of a newly invented character for the Renaissance, the Machiavellian intelligencer.

 Texts include: Aeschylus, Oresteia, Seneca, Thyestes, Mankind, Everyman, Kyd, Spanish Tragedy, Marlowe, Jew of Malta, Shakespeare, Richard III, Shakespeare, Hamlet, Shakespeare, Measure for Measure, Shakespeare, Othello

 Requirements: Attentive reading and class participation (attendence matters!), small written assignments, 3 papers of increasing length, and occasional quizzes.